mdSHash/CTF-Blogs/cljrumcjt000009juav1bdqtx.md

 ## Introduction:

-Secure Your Files is a Python script developed by Script Maker that provides an intuitive solution for encrypting and decrypting files using [AES encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+Python script developed that provides an intuitive solution for encrypting and decrypting files using [AES encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 With its user-friendly graphical user interface (GUI) built with tkinter, Secure Your Files allows users to easily select files and perform encryption or decryption operations with just a few clicks.

 Features: